jonnypeace/backups-tar.gzip/README.md

 # Incremental Backups using tar .tgz

-These should work independant of where the scripts are stored.
+This should work independant of where the scripts are stored, from the backup directory.

 # tarzip.sh - for incremental backup